 Child labour is widespread in cotton cultivation and processing, due to structural reasons such as extremely low wages and a lack of childcare and schooling.
-There is also a risk of forced labour, discrimination, and a lack of workplace safety due to workers being in contact with harmful pesticides.29 i Our work in the Textile Partnership
+There is also a risk of forced labour, discrimination, and a lack of workplace safety due to workers being in contact with harmful pesticides.

-Since the end of FY 2022, we only use cotton in our textiles and hardware items that is certified to Global Organic Textile Standard (GOTS), Organic Content Standard (OCS) or Cotton Made in Africa (CMiA).
+Since the end of FY 2022, we only use cotton in our textiles and hardware items that is certified to Global Organic Textile Standard (GOTS), Organic Content Standard (OCS) or Cotton Made in Africa (CMiA)\.